Economic development: Development indicators and indices

 There are various types of macroeconomic and sociocultural indicators or "metrics" used by economists and geographers to assess the relative economic advancement of a given region or nation.
 The World Bank's "World Development Indicators" are compiled annually from officially recognized international sources and include national, regional and global estimates.

-GDP per capita and real income
+GDP per capita

-GDP per capita is gross domestic product divided by mid-year population.
+GDP per capita is the gross domestic product divided by mid-year population and adjusted for inflation.
 GDP is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidizes not included in the value of the products.
 It is calculated without making deductions for depreciation of fabricated assets or for depletion and degradation of natural resources.

+Median income

-Median income is related to real gross national income per capita and income distribution.
+Median income measures the economic development of the median voter in a country and was argued to be a more representative measure than GDP per capita.
+Median income is an income distribution-aware measure related to the real gross national income per capita.

 Modern transportation

 European development economists have argued that the existence of modern transportation networks- such as high-speed rail infrastructure constitutes a significant indicator of a country's economic advancement: this perspective is illustrated notably through the Basic Rail Transportation Infrastructure Index (known as BRTI Index) and related models such as the (Modified) Rail Transportation Infrastructure Index (RTI).